kwilteam/docs/docs/kuneiform/ddl.md

 unique(column1, column2, ...)
 ```

-3. Primary index: Primary index creates a composite primary key on the specified columns.
-The syntax is:
+3. Primary index: Primary index creates a composite primary key on the specified columns. **If a primary index is present, the table cannot have another primary key or primary index.** The syntax is:

 ```typescript
 primary(column1, column2, ...)